reTHINK-project/dev-registry-global/README.md

 - get a string to be used as a salt
 - perform PKDF2 with SHA256 with 10000 iterations on the public key, using the salt
 - encode the result in Base64url.
 This is the GUID

-## JWT

-The Dataset is transferred as a JWT as a claim identified by "data".
-The JWT MUST be signed using the private key matching the public key in the dataset.